 This is the most common way to take a screenshot (also known as a screen grab).

-As mentioned in the introduction, simply press the buttons shift-command-4 at the same time.
+Press the buttons Shift-Command-4 at the same time.

 These three buttons will enable you to capture a select portion of your screen.